AyushLadha/Clarix-AI/README.md

 # 📊 AI Report Generator

-An AI-powered data insights tool that analyzes any CSV or Excel file and generates a professional business report instantly — with auto-generated charts and downloadable in multiple formats.
+An AI-powered data insights tool that analyzes any CSV or Excel file and generates a professional business report instantly — with auto-generated charts, downloadable in multiple formats, and an interactive follow-up chat.

 ## 🎯 What it does
 - Upload any CSV or Excel file (.xlsx) via a clean web interface